 On your walk try to spot the rare Seychelles black parrot: coloured pale brown-grey, they usually fly in small flocks and are recognisable by a distinctive whistling call.

-(La Digue Island) – Hike through the heart of La Digue to Eagle's Nest Mountain then climb up to the summit of Nid’Aigle (333m) for panoramic views over the neighbouring islands and crystal clear waters of the Indian Ocean beyond.
+(La Digue Island) – Hike through the heart of La Digue then climb up to the summit of Nid D’Aigle (333m) – or Eagle's Nest Mountain in English – for panoramic views over the neighboring islands of Praslin, Ile Coco, Felicité, Marianne and Curieuse and crystal clear waters of the Indian Ocean beyond.

 Wander around the Old Plantation House and watch demonstrations of extracting oil from copra (dried coconut flesh).

-Don’t miss hiking to the Seychelles highest point at Morne Seychellois (905m).
+Don’t miss hiking to the Seychelles highest point at Morne Seychellois (905m) (photo).
 And for a stunning scenic drive take the mountain road through the Morne Seychellois National Park from Victoria to Port Glaud.

 Located just off the coast of Praslin Island, Curieuse Island is home to a colony of Aldabra tortoises as well as the Curieuse National Marine Park, which teems with colourful marine life including schools of jack, snapper and butterfly fish.
 Scuba dive the popular Coral Garden and snorkel at St Pierre.

-The most easterly and isolated of the Seychelle islands, Frégate is the home of the almost extinct magpie robin.
+The most easterly and isolated of the Seychelle islands, Frégate is the home of thousands of tropical birds including the almost extinct Seychelles Magpie Robin.